LADSoft/OrangeC/doc/Tools.md

 For example, if the tools are installed in c:\\orangec, the following command line command is enough to set up the OrangeC environment:

 >     PATH=c:\\orangec\\bin;%PATH%

+There is also an ORANGEC environment variable.
+Usually it doesn't need to be set, but if you have multiple installations of orange c on the path you may want to set it to avoid ambiguity.
+It is set to the OrangeC root directory:

+>     set ORANGEC=c:\\orangec